 Technical – Associate in Applied Science

-Careers in mass communication are diverse, and graduates will find employment in a variety of areas including print, broadcast and electronic media, advertising, public relations, government agencies and the energy industry.
+Careers in mass communication are diverse, and graduates will find employment in a variety of areas — print, broadcast or electronic media; advertising, marketing, or public relations; government , law, or politics; health, energy, or environmental corporations.

 Career Possibilities: journalist, editor, news correspondent, columnist, media specialist, public relations manager, media planner, broadcast producer, photographer, videographer, audio-visual technician, web/technical writer or designer, media personality such as a disc jockey, news reporter or anchor.

 karen Bauer • Armory 111